Isoparametric polynomials and sums of squares: Introduction

-It is then natural to ask whether these \emph{psd} forms are \emph{sos} or not.
-In this paper we solve this problem completely, according to the classification of isoparametric hypersurfaces in unit spheres.
+It is then natural to ask whether these explicit \emph{psd} forms (known to be nonnegative from their geometric background) are \emph{sos} or not.
+In this paper we solve this problem completely in accordance with the classification of isoparametric hypersurfaces in unit spheres.
+The proof will use representation theory of Clifford algebra for the cases when $g=4$, and deep geometric property of isoparametric hypersurfaces for the cases when $g=6$.

-The celebrated classification theory tells that all isoparametric hypersurfaces in unit spheres are homogeneous (as regular orbits of isotropic representations of Riemannian symmetric spaces of rank two) except for the case $g=4$, in which case they are either of OT-FKM type or the exceptional two homogeneous cases with multiplicity pairs $(m_+,m_-)=(2,2), (4,5)$.